-184. Shepherd and McNeilage's strategy was simple: If you don't like the message, verbally kill the messenger before he has a chance to deliver the message.
-Their false statements and false factual connotations about Plaintiff and the other creators of the courses were meant to disparage the courses that the creators had prepared and were going to teach in order to stop the courses from being taught.

-185. By its nature a false statement maliciously, intentionally or recklessly made is wrongful.
+- 173. Shepherd and McNeilage's strategy was simple: If you don't like the message, verbally kill the messenger before he has a chance to deliver the message.
+Their false statements and false factual connotations about Plaintiff and the other creators of the courses were meant to disparage the courses that the creators had prepared and were going to teach in order to stop the courses from being taught. - 174.
+By its nature a false statement maliciously, intentionally or recklessly made is wrongful.
 Penn-Ohio Steel Corp. v.
 Allis-Chalmers Mfg.
-Co., 7 A.D.2d 441, 444 (1st Dept. 1959), modified, 8 A.D.2d 808, 187 N.Y.S.2d 476.

-186. When it inflicts material harm upon another, which was or should have been in the contemplation of the actor, and it results in actual damage to a person's economic or legal relationships, whether property or non-property, the actor is liable to the other for such resulting harm.
+Co., 7 A.D.2d 441, 444 (1st Dept. 1959), modified, 8 A.D.2d 808, 187 N.Y.S.2d 476. - When it inflicts material harm upon another, which was or should have been in the contemplation of the actor, and it results in actual damage to a person's economic or legal relationships, whether property or non-property, the actor is liable to the other for such resulting harm.
 Penn-Ohio Steel Corp. v.
 Allis-Chalmers Mfg.
-Co., 7 A.D.2d 441, 444 (1st Dept. 1959), modified, 8 A.D.2d 808, 187 N.Y.S.2d 476.

-187. "[T]o sustain a complaint, it is not necessary that the pleading must allege that the defendant was solely motivated to injure the plaintiff.
+Co., 7 A.D.2d 441, 444 (1st Dept. 1959), modified, 8 A.D.2d 808, 187 N.Y.S.2d 476. - 176. "[T]o sustain a complaint, it is not necessary that the pleading must allege that the defendant was solely motivated to injure the plaintiff.
 It is enough if the falsehoods charged were intentionally uttered and did in fact cause the plaintiff to suffer actual damage in his economic or legal relationships."
 Id.

-188. Defendant Shepherd volitionally wrote and published the following falsehoods and false connotations concerning Plaintiff, and by inference the "Males and the Law" section, in her January 12, 2014, news article (First Am.
+- 177. Defendant Shepherd volitionally wrote and published the following falsehoods and false connotations concerning Plaintiff in her January 12, 2014, news article (First Am.
 Cmplnt.
 Ex.
-C): "extreme" right-wing, "antifeminist," therefore, anti-female; uses epithets to describe women, believes one remaining source of power in which men still have a near monopoly is firearms and advocates usage on feminists, that is, women; calls women's studies "witches studies," wants to eliminate the rights females have as humans, and believes females oppress men.

-189. Defendant McNeilage volitionally wrote and published the following falsehoods and false connotations concerning Plaintiff, and by inference the "Males and the Law" section, in her January 14, 2014, news article (First Am.
+C): "extreme" right-winger, "anti-feminist," associates with persons who use language Tory disapproves of, believes one remaining source of power in which men still have a near monopoly is the right to bear arms, calls women's studies "witches studies," wants to eliminate the rights females have as humans, and believes females oppress men. - 178.
+Defendant McNeilage volitionally wrote and published the following falsehoods and false connotations concerning Plaintiff in her January 14, 2014, news article (First Am.
 Cmplnt.
 Ex.
-D): "hardline anti-feminist advocate[]," "radical," controversial American who wants to censor females' free speech and the Male Studies courses were "rejected in 2012."

-190. As a result of the first article by Defendant Shepherd and the one article by Defendant McNeilage, six of the eight Male Studies courses were canceled, including the one in which Plaintiff's section on "Males and the Law" would have been taught.

-191. Defendant Shepherd's subsequent articles admit and even brag that her first article was instrumental in canceling six of the eight courses.
+D): "hardline anti-feminist advocate[]," "radical," controversial American who wants to censor females' free speech and the Male Studies courses were "rejected in 2012". - 179.
+As a result of the first article by Defendant Shepherd and the one article by Defendant McNeilage, six of the eight Male Studies courses were canceled, including the one in which Plaintiff's section on "Males and the Law" would have been taught. - 180.
+Defendant Shepherd's subsequent articles admit and even brag that her first article was instrumental in canceling six of the eight courses.
 (First Am.
 Cmplnt. ¶ 209).
-For example in her article of January 14, 2014, two days after her first article, she headlined and wrote:
+For example in her article of January 14, 2014, two days after her first article, she headlined and wrote in the first two paragraphs: